NSF Summer Research Experiences for Undergraduates

 - Brian Tobin, Harvard University

-Dr. Jin Wang’s research group will investigate cholera transmission dynamics under the impact of disease control measures and develop and analyze a new multi-scale model for cholera that links the between-host and within-host dynamics and their interaction with the environment:
+Dr. Jin Wang's research groups are investigating cholera transmission dynamics under the impact of disease control measures, and developing and analyzing a new multi-scale model for cholera that links the between-host and within-host dynamics and their interaction with the environment.
+The group members include

 - Margaret Brown, University of Maryland at College Park